PROVIDING OPPORTUNITIES

 The scholarship offers between 20% and 50% off tuition fees and 20% off boarding fees if the student intends to board at the College.
 This scholarship is means tested.

-Applications for 2026 John Webster scholarships have closed.
+Applications for 2027 John Webster scholarships are now open.

 NEW STUDENTS | Years 8-12